 Wrap mason jars or recycled bottles with burlap or pieces of fabric and add bits of jewelry for sparkle.
 Hot glue jewelry to tote bags or purses.
 The ideas are endless.

 Again, another super easy project.
 All I did here was add a faux flower bush to the denim bag and seed packets in the purse pockets.
 As you can see I don’t always modify the item and it can be used again in a different way or changed with the seasons.

 13. and 14.
 Metal Pans and Wood Candleholders

 Another statement piece.
 Glue a wood candlestick to a metal cake pan.
 Done.
 Top a candle holder with a mason jar or a small china plate.
 Use a pie pan as wall decor.
 Paint it and add a few air plants.

 15. and 16.
 Shirts and Furniture

 I haven’t mentioned it until now, but you guys know……furniture.
 Don’t give furniture away.
-Paint it, stain it, decoupage it, keep it.
+Paint it, stain it, decoupage it, upcycle it, keep it.
 The seat cover here is a shirt I outgrew.
 Loved the design and colors so I put it in my fabric stash.
 Came in handy.

 17. Curtain Tiebacks